piravp/dictionary/README.md

 ### About
 The idea is to provide definitions for common words and terms in software engineering, cryptography, mathematics and physics - in Layman's terms.

-Especially for beginners, the new terms can be overwhelming.
+Especially for beginners, new terms can be overwhelming.
 This document seeks to solve this by providing real world examples whenever possible.
-Note that the first two chapters, *Computer Science* and *Encryption*, is covered most heavily (at this point).
+Note that the first two chapters, *Computer Science* and *Encryption*, is covered most heavily (at least at this point).

 **Areas covered by the book at this point:**